andresher/pl-project2/README.md

 1. Install OpenCV.
 2. Build WienerFilterOMP and MarrHildrethEdgeDetOMP in their respective /build folders.
 CMake files are included to make this easier.
 3. Run **python3 Project2.py** to start GUI.
+4. There are pictures in the pics/ folder to test the algorithms.